Nepal Protests: INEC, Judiciary, Security Agencies Get Strong Warning

 He concluded that without urgent reforms and ethical leadership, Nigeria faced the risk of political instability akin to the ENDSARS protests and the Nepal upheaval, undermining the country’s democratic gains.

-Atiku’s ADC raises fresh Alarm over INEC voter data
+ADC raises alarm over INEC voter data

-In previous report, Legit.ng reported that the African Democratic Congress (ADC) has warned that Nigeria’s 2027 general elections could be compromised if what it called ‘statistically implausible’ voter registration figures recently released by the Independent National Electoral Commission (INEC) are not urgently addressed.
+In a previous report, Legit.ng reported that the African Democratic Congress (ADC) warned that Nigeria’s 2027 general elections could be compromised if what it called ‘statistically implausible’ voter registration figures recently released by the Independent National Electoral Commission (INEC) are not urgently addressed.

 In a statement signed by its national publicity secretary, Mallam Bolaji Abdullahi, the party said the figures from Osun state and the South-West zone defied both historical patterns and demographic realities, raising doubts about the credibility of the electoral process.
-Read more: htdata/

 Source: Legit.ng